Archive for the ‘ Blog ’ Category

 Invisalign, implant, or other dental costs getting you down?
 “My insurance doesn’t cover that?”
 Here at Greater Boston Dental in Watertown, Massachusetts, 02472, we are proud of the fact that every insurance denial is reviewed by a doctor, with the majority of denials reversed and approved.
 A little known and much underused tactic in dental […]

-Which toothpaste is best for gum disease?
+Which toothpaste is best for gum disease prevention?
 Stannous or Sodium Fluoride?

-The quick answer: A stannous fluoride toothpaste, in addition to fighting cavities, will have some effect versus the first stage of gum disease, and will delay the recurrence of gum disease after treatment by a dental professional.
-It has no effect versus the second stage of gum disease.
-The negative: Long term use of stannous […]
+The quick answer: A stannous fluoride toothpaste, in addition to fighting cavities, will have some effect versus the early stage of gum disease, and will delay the recurrence of gum disease after treatment by a dental professional.
+It has no effect versus advanced gum disease.
+The negative: Long term use of stannous fluoride is likely […]

 Direct Veneers vs. Porcelain Veneers: Why Direct Veneers are Overwhelmingly the Best Choice